 The Company evaluated the need to maintain a valuation allowance for deferred tax assets based on an assessment of whether it is more likely than not that deferred tax benefits will be realized through the generation of future taxable income.
 Appropriate consideration is given to all available evidence, both positive and negative, in assessing the need for a valuation allowance.
-As a result of this evaluation, the Company concluded that the negative evidence outweighed the positive evidence and that a full valuation allowance should be maintained against its net deferred tax assets as of December 31, 2022 and 2021.
-The Company's net deferred tax liability of \$1.3 million and \$1.0 million as of December 31, 2022 and 2021, respectively, represents the deferred tax liability related to indefinite-lived assets which cannot serve as a source of income for the realization of deferred tax assets that are not indefinite-lived.
+As a result of this evaluation, the Company concluded that the negative evidence outweighed the positive evidence and that a full valuation allowance should be maintained against its net deferred tax assets as of December 31, 2023 and 2022.
+The Company's net deferred tax liability of \$1.5 million and \$1.3 million as of December 31, 2023 and 2022, respectively, represents the deferred tax liability related to indefinite-lived assets which cannot serve as a source of income for the realization of deferred tax assets that are not indefinite-lived.

-As of December 31, 2022, the Company has, on a tax-effected basis, \$9.2 million in R&D and state tax credit carryforwards which begin to expire in 2023.
-The Company has \$17.5 million and \$8.1 million of federal and state (tax effected, net of federal tax benefit) net operating loss carryforwards that are available to offset taxable income in the future.
-The federal and state net operating loss carryforwards begin to expire in 2037 and 2026, respectively.
+As of December 31, 2023, the Company has, on a tax-effected basis, \$8.4 million in R&D and state tax credit carryforwards which begin to expire in 2024.
+The Company has \$10.3 million and \$7.6 million of federal and state (tax effected, net of federal tax benefit) net operating loss carryforwards, respectively, that are available to offset taxable income in the future.
+The state net operating loss carryforwards begin to expire in 2026.
+The federal net operating loss carryforwards do not expire.